px/cfapp-piwik-analytics/cloudflare.md

 ## Codename: Miniature Hipster
 ### A Piwik App for Cloudflare

 This free Piwik Analytics Cloudflare Application will help you add the Piwik tracking code on your website pages.
 To use this app, you need to have Piwik [installed](http://piwik.org/docs/installation/) already, or use a [Piwik Hosting](http://piwik.org/hosting/) package.
-Setup [your configured domains](https://www.cloudflare.com/cloudflare-apps).